 MUJE 171-472 (.5) Vocal Jazz Ensemble.
 This course is designed to provide the student with the knowledge and understanding of various styles of vocal jazz literature and the development of listening and performance skills within a vocal jazz ensemble.
-The Vocal Jazz Ensemble performs on and off campus, and throughout the United States.
+The Vocal Jazz Ensemble performs on and off the various clubs.
+The course includes actual course play generally culminating in a tournament.
+(F, S)